Booker-M/Custom/README.md

 -Statically-typed, object-oriented programming language
 -Every keyword can be *customized* in the `./custom/customConfig.json` file
 -Data structures such as arrays, sets, and dictionaries
--Setting a keyword to "Juno" causes a compile error ("Hotel Juno" is the inferior successor to "Custom Hotel")
+-Setting a keyword to "June" causes a compile error ("Hotel June" is the inferior successor to "Custom Hotel")

 ## Grammar
 https://github.com/Booker-M/Custom/blob/main/grammar/customGrammar.js